+If the requirement proves successful in France, some law enforcement officials in the United States said mandatory breathalyzers in cars could be taken for a spin here.
+“If they were mandatory in every vehicle, the roads would be safer, there’s no doubt about that,” Capt.
+Ted Richardson, of the Laurens County Sheriff’s Office in South Carolina via France orders every driver to carry breathalyzer kits in their cars – NY Daily News.
 If the goal is to make roads safer why don’t we just make driving on them illegal…that’s the only way to make them truly safe (sarcasm intended).
 Seriously folks, turns out that there are only two companies in France that make these breathalyzers and they were involved in lobbying for the new law.
+FacebookPinterestGoogleRedditTwitterTumblrEmailPrintPocketMoreLinkedInLike this:Like...